2008 UEFA Cup final riots: Screen failure

-Just as the match kicked-off, serious civil disorder began when a large screen blacked out, which was erected to broadcast the game at the Rangers fanzone in Piccadilly Gardens.
+Just as the match kicked-off, serious civil disorder began when a large screen, which was erected to broadcast the game at the Rangers fanzone in Piccadilly Gardens, blacked out.
 Chris Burrows, chair of the Manchester Police Federation, claimed the screen was deliberately switched off.
-The technicians who were brought in to try to rectify the fault failed gain access to the enclosed facility and withdrew and the police tried to prevent supporters from leaving the enclosed square to relocate to another screen facility.
+The technicians who were brought in to try to rectify the fault failed to gain access to the enclosed facility and withdrew.
+The police tried to prevent supporters from leaving the enclosed square to relocate to another screen facility.
 Rangers fans then tore down the barriers, as riot police arrived en masse.
 Several hundred people became directly involved in disorder and "considerable violence" was directed at the police who tried to enclose the supporters.
-In total thirty-nine police officers were injured, including one incident in which a few fans were isolated and attacked by riot officers.
+In total, thirty-nine police officers were injured, including one incident in which a few fans were isolated and attacked by riot officers.
 PC Paul Ritchie received a High Commendation for saving a police officer knocked to the ground by a bottle thrown by a rioter.
 A police dog was injured when it stood on some broken glass.

 BBC News reported that a small groups of Rangers supporters had clashed with police in the city centre where a bank was attacked and damage caused to a bus stop and a sports car.
 Greater Manchester Police reported that "a minority of thugs" among the 200,000 visiting Rangers fans were involved in the violence.